1116 Pendrell St (DP-2020-00054) development application

 Why is the city considering knocking down buildings that currently provide affordable housing only to be replaced by towers with units much smaller and rental rates unobtainable by a large percentage of West Enders?
 It's not difficult to find a place to rent in the West End.
 It IS difficult to find a place that's close to being affordable and in turn, safe.

-Concerned West Ender asked over 3 years ago
+Concerned West Ender asked about 4 years ago

 The proposed 16 secured market rental units and 109 strata residential units will contribute to meeting housing need in the Downtown area and Citywide.
 In 2019, the purpose-built apartment vacancy rate was 1.0 per cent in Vancouver.
 The vacancy rate (based on the CHMC Market Rental Survey) for the Downtown area within which this site is located is 1.3 per cent.
 This means that 13 out of every 1,000 market rental units in this area were empty and available for rent.
 A vacancy rate of 3 per cent represents a balanced market.
 Low vacancy rates can contribute to property price inflation.
 The proposed rental and strata units will contribute to increasing housing supply and towards achieving a healthy vacancy rate in Downtown area and City wide.